yuezunli/celeb-deepfakeforensics/README.md

 ## Privacy Statement
 This dataset is released under the [Terms to Use Celeb-DF](https://drive.google.com/open?id=1zQSTM1Vjc5iJyI1_0pncOzuTOCwLSWld), which is provided "as it is" and we are not responsible for any subsequence from using this dataset.
+All original videos of the Celeb-DF dataset are obtained from the Internet which are not property of the authors or the authors’ affiliated institutions.
+Neither the authors or the authors’ affiliated institution are responsible for the content nor the meaning of these videos.
 If you feel uncomfortable about your identity shown in this dataset, please contact us and we will remove corresponding information from the dataset.